 Our current society is intrinsically linked with and dependent on technology.
 Safety and security threats are often associated with these technologies, such as earthquakes associated with gas extraction, the dangers of nuclear waste, drones, self-driving cars, or cybercrime on the internet.
 This causes society to be constantly exposed to “risk”.
 Often, the risk level only becomes known after the technologies have been deployed and undesired events occur.
 Contrary to relatively well-understood risk in organisations, the introduction of new technologies in society may imply uncertain and ambiguous safety and security risk, and may give rise to heavy political debate.

 In this course, you will learn to use the technology assessment framework to identify possible safety and security threats associated with new technologies, and provide suggestions for responsible design and deployment.
 In addition, you will learn to investigate side-effects of technologies aimed specifically at increasing security or safety, such as surveillance technologies and their effects on privacy.
+The main focus of the course will be on security issues in cyberspace, but we will also discuss other cases such as nuclear safety/security and drones.
+You work with a group on a technology assessment report for your own case.

 After this course, you are able to: